Frank Lloyd Wright: Designing in Japan (1917–1922)

 While working in Japan, Wright left an impressive architectural heritage.
 The Imperial Hotel, completed in 1923, is the most important.
-Thanks to its solid foundations and steel construction, the hotel survived the Great Kantō Earthquake almost unscathed.
-The hotel was damaged during the bombing of Tokyo and by the subsequent US military occupation of it after World War II.
-As land in the center of Tokyo increased in value the hotel was deemed obsolete and was demolished in 1968, but the lobby was saved and later re-constructed at the Meiji Mura architecture museum in Nagoya in 1976.
+Due to its solid foundations and steel construction, the hotel was initially thought to have survived the Great Kantō Earthquake almost unscathed.
+Later, however, the hotel was found to have sustained serious, underlying damage.
+The hotel was further damaged during the bombing of Tokyo and by the subsequent US military occupation of it after World War II.
+By the 1960s the cost of needed repairs combined with the increased value of land in the center of Tokyo caused the hotel to be deemed obsolete and it was demolished in 1968.
+The lobby was saved, however, and later re-constructed at the Meiji Mura architecture museum in Nagoya in 1976.

 Jiyu Gakuen was founded as a girls' school in 1921.
 The construction of the main building began in 1921 under Wright's direction and, after his departure, was continued by Endo.
 The school building, like the Imperial Hotel, is covered with Ōya stones.

 The Yodoko Guesthouse (designed in 1918 and completed in 1924) was built as the summer villa for Tadzaemon Yamamura.

 Frank Lloyd Wright's architecture had a strong influence on young Japanese architects.
 The Japanese architects Wright commissioned to carry out his designs were Arata Endo, Takehiko Okami, Taue Sasaki and Kameshiro Tsuchiura.
 Endo supervised the completion of the Imperial Hotel after Wright's departure in 1922 and also supervised the construction of the Jiyu Gakuen Girls' School and the Yodokō Guest House.
 Tsuchiura went on to create so-called "light" buildings, which had similarities to Wright's later work.